 - Many Super Mario Bros. villains.
 Foremost being Kamek, but to an extent King Boo and Bowser himself (original NES game had him using Black Magic to take over).
 As well as quite a few RPG villains that have traces of this (Fawful, Grodus and Smithy are Technopath variants, The Shadow Queen in Paper Mario 2 is this kind of thing played straight).

-- Several Fire Emblem antagonists such as Gharnef and Nergal.
+- Several Fire Emblem antagonists such as Gharnef, Nergal and Validar.
 Some may overlap with Sinister Minister.

 - The Dragonlord from Dragon Quest, Hargon from Dragon Quest II, Dhoulmagus from Dragon Quest VIII (though for him it's mostly a case of Demonic Possession by the true Big Bad).

 - The Lotus Clan from Battle Realms is ruled by a cabal of immortal Warlocks.
 In-game the Warlock (which consist of lesser members of the cabal) is one of their higher-tier units and the leaders of the cabal are their hero units.

 - The Tevinter Magisters of Dragon Age, which is much more pronounced in the sequel.
 In fact, according to the lore the Tevinter Imperium was responsible for creating the Darkspawn after using magic to try and reach the equivalent of heaven, only for it to go horribly horribly wrong.
 They're still around, mostly seen as slavers or maniacal and powerhungry blood mages.

 - Origins makes it seem like they're little more than a Vestigial Empire.
 The sequel reveals that, while they've suffered from the rebellion in the Southern lands (e.g. Ferelden, Orlais) and the never-ending war with the Qunari, the Imperium is still strong and has large holdings in the North.
 They're also slowly recovering and may threaten the Southern kingdoms in the future.